-• According to the Mineral Resource Law in China, all mineral resources fall under the ownership of the state.

-As mining activities can cause environmental destruction, local legislation stipulates that a mining company should perform an environmental impact report, evaluating the risks to which the area will be exposed to.
+- According to the Mineral Resource Law in China, all mineral resources fall under the ownership of the state. - Foreign mining companies require exploration or a mining license to extract natural resources in China.
+The companies must receive approval from the Ministry of Commerce to carry out mining. - As mining activities can cause environmental destruction, local legislation stipulates that a mining company should perform an environmental impact report, evaluating the risks to which the area will be exposed to.
 Further, these companies need to obtain environmental approval from the local authorities, under the Law of Appraising of Environmental Factors.
 Additionally, if a company carries out its operations on forest land, it needs to receive a permit under the Forestry Law.